- Town Hall

 Note: Some or all of the lectures may be filmed and televised on TVCOGECO.

 Wilfrid Laurier has long supported the public role of academics to bring their knowledge and thinking outside of the classroom.
 The Laurier Milton Lecture Series provides a wonderful opportunity to engage in a public dialogue with citizens of Milton on a broad array of important topics.

-The presentations represent the current research and analysis of members of four different Faculties and six different University Departments/Programs.
+The presentations showcase a range of the current research being conducted at Laurier, and include members of five different Faculties, representing eight different University Departments/Programs.

 Simon Kiss is a political scientist in the Journalism and Leadership programs at Wilfrid Laurier University.
 His research focuses on the role that the media plays in politics and the policy process and environmental politics.
 Before joining Wilfrid Laurier, he was educated at the University of Alberta and Queen's University and did a post-doctoral fellowship at the John F. Kennedy Institute Of North American Studies at the Free University of Berlin.
 His current research project on the politics and science of the regulation of BPA has led to articles in Mass Communication and Society, the Review of Policy Research and the successful application for a $56,000 grant from the Social Sciences Research Council of Canada, leading a group of researchers from WLU, the University of New Brunswick and Yale University to investigate risk perception in the Canadian context.